Mike_Kiev - Fotolia

 Systems thinking principles in teams

 Teams don't work in isolation.
 They're a part of system.
 Nowadays, we use terms like DevOps to describe this culture. ("Culture" is how we deal with work, not how many beanbags we have.)
+It means having a real DevOps support model.

 While tools help us achieve these aims, it's systems thinking and the culture that actually get us there.